OmarSaidIbrahim/python-web-automatation-selenium/README.md

 To speed up the search process, I have thought to multiprocessing; executing multiple searches on multiple products could improve the speed of the whole software.

 Note: The software is not 100% accurate; the products and the layout update continuously.

+DUE TO COVID-19 THE WEBSITE HAS REMOVED THE "FIND IN STORE" LINK, THEREFORE THE SOFTWARE OBVIOUSLY WILL NOT WORK.